Mortgage rates: to go fixed or variable?

 Are you in the process of buying property or refinancing your mortgage?

-Deciding on the best interest rate can sometimes be a difficult process.
+Deciding on the best mortgage rate can sometimes be a difficult process.
 Especially when you're doing it on your own.
-Whether you're looking at securing a fixed rate or a variable rate, each offer there own unique conditions and advantages.
+Whether you're looking at securing a fixed rate or a variable rate, each offer their own unique conditions and advantages.
 Though, it's best to know which one is most suitable for you.